 19. Nail Painting

-Another potentially messy activity can be reined in with a small adjustment.
-Instead of letting kids paint your or their own nails, give them these easy cardboard cutouts to decorate with nail polish.
+Another potentially messy activity can be reined in with just a small adjustment.
+Instead of letting your young minds paint your or their own nails, arm them with nail polish and give them these easy-to-make cardboard cutouts to decorate with colors of their choice.

 Learn More: Play Hooray